marcusdesai/utote/README.md

 ## Acknowledgements

-The implementations in this crate are inspired by [generic-array](https://docs.rs/generic-array/0.14.4/generic_array/index.html), [nalgebra](https://docs.rs/nalgebra) and [simba](https://docs.rs/simba).
+The implementations in this crate are inspired by [generic-array](https://docs.rs/generic-array/0.14.4/generic_array), [nalgebra](https://docs.rs/nalgebra) and [simba](https://docs.rs/simba).

 # Changelog

+### 0.3.3
+- impl FromIterator of refs for Multisets
+- re-export simd types and generic-array traits

 ### 0.3.2
 - Move to manual implementations of common traits on Multiset